Spiced Blueberry Pie

 - Trim the pie dough edges and crimp them using your finger or a fork.
 Then place the dough in the fridge while you make the filling and lattice (directions for lattice below)

-- In a large bowl toss together the blueberries, lemon juice, sugar, salt, cardamom, cinnamon, all spice, vanilla extract and tapioca starch in a large bowl, folding with a flexible spatula until well combined.
+- In a large bowl toss together the blueberries, lemon juice, sugar, salt, cardamom, cinnamon, all spice, vanilla extract, cornstarch and flour in a large bowl, folding with a flexible spatula until well combined.

-- Sprinkle pie crust with a dusting of tapioca starch and then scrape the berry mixture into a prepared pie shell and top with remaining dough, using a solid sheet, cutouts, or a simple lattice-top design.
+- Sprinkle pie crust with crust dust flour and sugar and then scrape the berry mixture into a prepared pie shell and top with remaining dough, using a solid sheet, cutouts, or a simple lattice-top design.

 - Trim away excess dough and press in the edges with a fork or your fingers and refrigerate to ensure top crust is completely chilled, about 30 minutes.